K547NK/C-C-/README.md

 ### Update Aug 07 21
     1. Learning how to create a simple login form for super secret terminal proggies
     2. This is very new and I don't know a lot of shit so we are going to figure it out later

+### Update Aug 11 21
+    1. Testing binaries placed in bin ~/CThings/bin/ folder.
+    2. Having a hard time figuring out how to output strings assigned to varaiables in the terminal...
+    3. Cooking up new simple projects while updating older ones.